How much do Realtors and real estate agents make?

 For sellers, it’s a better way to list your home and bring in more prospective buyers.

 And for both sellers and buyers, it helps to have a professional on your side who can help navigate the complexities of such a big real estate transaction.

 Also, “buyer’s agents work much harder for their money,” says Buttner.
 “They often work with a particular buyer for months.
 They show them multiple houses and make many offers before something sticks.”

 For this reason, the buyer’s agent sometimes makes a bit more than the seller’s agent.

-“A lot of brokerages that charge less than 6 percent will still offer the buyer’s agent a full 3 percent,” Buttner says.
+“A lot of brokerages that charge less than 6% will still offer the buyer’s agent a full 3%,” Buttner says.

-“Not all transactions result in them getting a commission,” adds Ailion.
+“Not all transactions result in them getting a commission,” says Ailion.
 “So the costs associated with transactions that don’t close must be factored into those that do.”